 Activities of each of the Group's business Segments are supported by ownership interests in fixed assets and may include farming operations and storage, handling and processing facilities in strategic locations.

-Set out below are selected financial data of the Group as at, or for the years ended, 31 December 2014 and 2015, in each case broken down by Segment as they appear in the Audited Financial Statements (non-restated).
+Set out below are selected financial data of the Group as at, or for the years ended, 31 December 2015 and 2016, in each case broken down by Segment.